littlezeno/Getting-and-Cleaning-Data-Course-Project/README.md

 ## The codebook listed all variables that in final data set

-79 features that include mean and standard deviation measures were extracted from original database They are then averaged by each participant and each activity.
+* 79 features that include mean and standard deviation measures were extracted from original database
+* They are then averaged by each participant and each activity.
-There are 30 participants and 6 acitivities
+* There are 30 participants and 6 acitivities
-Therefore, the aggreated data set include 180 oberservations each observation is the average value fo mean & standard deviation measures from the original data set.
+* Therefore, the aggreated data set include 180 oberservations.
+And each observation is the average value fo mean & standard deviation measures from the original data set.

 ## The R code wearables
 Listed code based on corresponding steps, including: